diverse-project/ripost_ea/team.md

 ### Alumni:
+* [Aaron RANDRIANAINA](https://perso.eleves.ens-rennes.fr/people/georges-aaron.randrianaina/), PhD student, University of Rennes 1 with expertise in incremental build of software (configurations) and variability in general
 * [Luc Lesoil](https://www.linkedin.com/in/luc-lesoil-ensai/), PhD student, University of Rennes 1 with expertise in machine learning, performance engineering, and software systems.
 Luc will bring his skills in statistical learning, data analysis, and software variations.
 * [Mohammed Bachir Belaid](https://www.simula.no/people/bachir), VIAS Dept., Postdoc with expertise in constraint programming and data mining, currently working on constraint acquisition for learning robot scheduling tasks.